-Guitar Skills for Songwriters and Accompanists (level 3) A class for players who already know the open-position chords and are ready to expand their skill set with new tunings, strumming patterns, and fingerpicking patterns—and learn a little bit about soloing too.
+Guitar Accompaniment (level 3) A class for players and songwriters who already know the open-position chords and are ready to expand their skill set with new tunings, strumming patterns, and fingerpicking patterns—and learn a little bit about soloing too.

 Carol McComb is a vocalist, songwriter, and multi-instrumentalist with over 40 years of performing, recording, and teaching experience.
 She wrote a best-selling guitar instruction book and has taught thousands of people to play guitar and sing in her workshop series at Gryphon Stringed Instruments in Palo Alto.
 She is a frequent contributor to Acoustic Guitar magazine and has taught at several music camps around the country.
 Carol was a member of the popular California-based band the Gryphon Quintet, and has toured with both Linda Ronstadt and Joan Baez.
 She is currently one half of the duo Kathy and Carol.
 In 2023, Carol joined the fabulous staff at Peghead Nation as their song accompaniment teacher.

-Heavenly Harmony (all levels) This fast-paced harmony singing class will dig deep into the skill and vocal technique that your favorite singers use to get the chills running down our spines when we hear them sing.
-We will draw our material from a wide variety of sources including bluegrass, country, and rock and roll.
+Heavenly Harmony (all levels) This fast-paced harmony singing class will dig deep into the skill and vocal technique that your favorite singers use to get the chills running down our spines.
+We’ll draw material from a wide variety of sources including bluegrass, country, and rock and roll.

 Pierce Pettis began his long career as a writer/artist at the legendary Muscle Shoals Sound Studios in Alabama and later as a staff songwriter for Polygram/Universal Musician in Nashville.
 Often called “a songwriter’s songwriter,” his works have been covered by artists ranging from Garth Brooks and Dion to Joan Baez and Art Garfunkel.
 Pierce's fifth album for Compass Records Group (Nashville), That Kind of Love (2009), received rave reviews from XM/Sirius Satellite Radio, Paste magazine, Performing Songwriter, and many others.
 Father’s Son, Pierce’s new solo project for Compass Records Group, was released in January 2019 and is receiving widespread critical praise in the U.S., U.K., and Europe.